-Grades in ELA are what are known as "standards-based."
+Grades in Language and Literature (English) are what are known as "standards-based."
 This means that we are looking at an ideal of what a 6th grade student should be doing in 6th grade, and grading in comparison with that idea.

-What this means for you is that if you are doing exactly what a 6th grader is doing in 6th grade, they are meeting expectations, getting grades in the 7 and 8 range and this will translate to a B.
+What this means is that if a student is doing exactly what a 6th grader should be doing in 6th grade, they are meeting expectations, getting grades of mostly 6s and this will translate to a B.

 Students will have opportunities to improve scores on key assignments.